Cripple Creek Colorado

 Olfactory and Auditory Activity

-People have reported hearing a fine, female voice, singing in an Irish accent a concertina, on the second and third floors, and have also heard her dancing round the third floor ballroom.
+People have reported hearing a fine, female voice, singing a concertina in an Irish accent, on the second and third floors, and have also heard her dancing round the third floor ballroom.

-The strong scent of roses indicates her presence, whether unseen or actually seen.
+The strong scent of roses indicates her presence, whether seen or unseen.
 Even in the restaurant, her rose scent is noticed, as she likes to see what is going on.

 Personal Appearances